-A return to play protocol is a slow, graduated return to physical exercise after concussion.
+A return to play protocol is a slow, gradual return to physical exercise after concussion.
 It generally involves the following steps:

 - Get enough physical and mental rest until symptoms go away.

-- Start light aerobic exercise, such as walking or swimming.
+- Start light aerobic exercise, like walking or swimming.

 - Do simple sports drills and exercises with no risk of head impact – for example, running, side steps or bouncing a ball.